JWahle/piCoreCDSP/README.md

    - SSH onto the piCorePlayer
      - usually `ssh tc@pcp.local` or `ssh tc@<IP of your piCorePlayer>` with password `piCore`
      - [How to find the IP adress of your piCorePlayer](https://docs.picoreplayer.org/how-to/determine_your_pcp_ip_address/)
-   - run `wget https://github.com/JWahle/piCoreCDSP/raw/main/install_cdsp.sh && chmod u+x install_cdsp.sh && ./install_cdsp.sh`
+   - on 64bit piCorePlayer run `wget https://github.com/JWahle/piCoreCDSP/raw/main/install_cdsp.sh && chmod u+x install_cdsp.sh && ./install_cdsp.sh`
+   - on 32bit piCorePlayer run `wget https://github.com/JWahle/piCoreCDSP/raw/main/install_cdsp.sh && chmod u+x install_cdsp.sh && ./install_cdsp.sh 32bit`
 3. Open CamillaGUI in the browser:
    - will be running on port 5000 of piCorePlayer.
      Usually can be opened via [pcp.local:5000](http://pcp.local:5000) or `<IP of your piCorePlayer>:5000`